WEEK 4: PARTY IN THE ELECTORATE

 evident among college educated women, where 65% were Democratic and only 30%

-Republican (the 2020 Pew poll).
+Republican (a 2020 Pew poll).
 This helps to explain why so many commentators and

 journalists on the liberal cable networks CNN and MSNBC are women.